-You need to have a minimum of 2 years' professional planning experience before applying for Chartered membership through this route.
-The RTPI has put together a suggested timeline of the minimum activities a Licentiate might do to complete the APC process.

-You are encouraged to register as a Licentiate and begin your Reflective Journal early in the process.
+You need to have a minimum of 2 years' professional planning experience as an Associate before applying for Chartered membership through this route2.
+The RTPI has put together a suggested timeline of the minimum activities an Associate might do to complete the APC process.
+You are encouraged to begin your Reflective Journal early in the process.